sydney-birch/Nematostella_Mesocosm_virome/Host_analysis/README.md

 ## 8) Host (Nematostella) Analysis
 ### Prep) Use Salmon to align reads and get counts

 First, align the mapped (Nematostella) reads to the UK transcriptome to get counts and sequence IDs for the reads.
-The Host reads were identified in
+The Host reads were identified in Step 3.B of the virome analysis (reads that mapped to the Nematostella transcriptome).

    A) Copy over transcriptome: GCF_932526225.1/rna.fna (I renamed to uk_transcriptome.fa)